mkijowski/ceg3400/16-network-attack-defense/README.md

 A sophisticated attacker may use both in conjunction to perform advacned attacks!!!

-This may be able to get around CSRF tokens if a sufficiently advacned script captures the unique CSRF identifier and sends it to an attacker...
+This may be able to get around CSRF tokens if a sufficiently advanced script captures the unique CSRF identifier and sends it to an attacker...

 ---